-The Company currently anticipates that its cash and cash equivalents, the proceeds from the July 30, 2009 registered direct offering and revenues it expects to generate will be sufficient to meet its anticipated cash requirements to continue its sales and marketing and some research and development through June 30, 2010.
-However, in order to execute the Microcyn product development strategy and to penetrate new and existing markets, the Company may need to raise additional funds, through public or private equity offerings, debt financings, corporate collaborations or other means.
+The Company currently anticipates that its cash and cash equivalents, the proceeds from the July 30, 2009 registered direct offering, proceeds received from the exercise of common stock purchase warrants and option exercises during the nine months ended December 31, 2009, and revenues it expects to generate will be sufficient to meet its anticipated cash requirements to continue its sales and marketing and some research and development through at least December 31, 2010.
+However, in order to execute the Company's Microcyn product development strategy and to penetrate new and existing markets, the Company may need to raise additional funds, through public or private equity offerings, debt financings, corporate collaborations or other means.
 The Company has implemented cost cutting initiatives while continuing to increase revenue in an effort to reach cash breakeven.
 The Company may raise additional capital to pursue its product development initiatives and penetrate markets for the sale of its products.